 Of course, the setting in the Andes Mountains is beautiful.
 If walking holidays are your go to, Machu Picchu is a must-visit.
 This is a destination for those who enjoy long hikes.
 Usually, a trip to Machu Picchu takes about four or five days on foot.
 The city closest to Machu Picchu is Cusco.

 The Eiffel Tower, Paris

-Elevators and stairs lead up to different platforms with restaurants and shops offering great views of Paris.
+Elevators and stairs lead up to different platforms, with restaurants and shops offering great views of Paris.
 You can even plan a business meeting at the Eiffel Tower1 Book online in advance to award long queues and check the average waiting times on the official website.
-You may be required to present a Covid pass.

 The Taj Mahal, India